TpMarkov/Twitter-Clone/README.md

 # Twitter-Clone

-This is a Twitter-Clone app for portfolio

-This time will be working with some different branches instead of only working on to the main branch
+This will be a manual on how to run this project on your local machine

-add one more line of code.